abhikhatri67/abhikhatri67/README.md

 ### Hi there 👋

-I am Abhishek Khatri, working at startup as Frontend Lead | Frontend developer💻.
+I am Abhishek Khatri, working at a startup as Frontend Lead | Frontend developer.💻

 - 🔭 I’m currently working on Angular 2+, Nodejs and GraphQL.